-In the early 1970s, a small group of individuals were brought together by their mutual love of old farm machinery.
-As they worked to restore and maintain various pieces of equipment, they were gripped by the strong conviction that unless something was done to preserve these implements, theses machines would soon pass out of existence.
-The idea of an official organization dedicated to the preservation of America’s agricultural heritage began to crystallise.
+As they worked to restore and maintain various pieces of equipment, they were gripped by the strong conviction that unless something must be done to preserve these machines.

 > Click here to read an account of our First Annual Show.